 Melt the white chocolate almond bark or white chocolate according to the package directions.

-I always use my electric Wilton Chocolate melting pot
+I always use my electric Wilton Chocolate melting pot because it keeps the chocolate at a consistent warm temperature.

-Add some gel food coloring to create the chocolate color that you would like your eggs to be.
+Add some gel food coloring to create that color.

-I added some blue, then a small amount of yellow to get my color.
-Don’t be afraid to experiment and create your own custom color.
+Don’t be afraid to experiment and create your own custom color!

 Mold the Chocolate